MSMcDowall/CharacteristicSubstructure/README.md

 ##Input/Output

-    The SMILES data can either be copied into the SMILES.txt file within the directory (the default input file) or an alternative can be specified as a command line argument.
+    The file containing the SMILES strings (either .txt or .smi) is specified in the command line arguments.

+    If the user only wants the characteristic substructure then the "-c" flag can be used.
+    If the user only wants the representative substructures then the "-r" flag can be used.
+    If the user wishes to view the command line argument help statements then the "-h" flag can be used.
+    If the user wishes to alter the frequency threshold then enter the new threshold as a decimal after the file name.
+    Example: python source\algorithm.py -c data\folder\FileName.txt 0.6
+          or python source\algorithm.py -r data\folder\FileName.txt
+          or python source\algorithm.py -h

-    The results file names will consist of the input file (without the extension) and their results type.
+    The results file names will consist of the input file (without the extension), the relative frequency threshold and their results type and be located in the same directory as the input file.
+    Example: FileName0.6_CharacteristicSubstructure.txt
-    Example: SMILES_CharacteristicSubstructure.txt or SMILES_RepresentativeStructures.txt
+          or FileName0.8_RepresentativeStructures.txt

-###To find both the characteristic substructure and the representative substructures ([] optional):

-    python source/algorithm.py [SMILES file name] [Frequency threshold in [0,1], default:0.8]

-###To find just the characteristic substructure ([] optional):

-    python source/algorithm.py [SMILES_file_name] 0 [Frequency threshold in [0,1], default:0.8]

-###To find just the representative substructures ([] optional):

-    python source/algorithm.py [SMILES_file_name] 1 [Frequency threshold in [0,1], default:0.8]

 ##Dependencies